pymupdf/PyMuPDF-Optional-Material/docs/page.rst

    .. method:: getImageBbox(item)

+      *(New in version 1.16.0)*

-      .. versionadded 1.16.0 PDF only: Return the boundary box of an image.
+      PDF only: Return the boundary box of an image.

-      :arg list item: an item of the list :meth:`Page.getImageList` with ``full=True`` specified.
+      :arg list item: an item of the list :meth:`Page.getImageList` with *full=True* specified.

       :rtype: :ref:`Rect`
       :returns: the boundary box of the image.
-         .. versionchanged:: 1.16.7 If the page in fact does not display this image, an infinite rectangle is returned now.
+         Changed in version 1.16.7 If the page in fact does not display this image, an infinite rectangle is returned now.
 In previous versions, an exception was raised.

-      .. warning:: The method internally cleans the page's ``/Contents`` object(s) using :meth:`Page._cleanContents()`.
+      .. warning:: The method internally cleans the page's */Contents* object(s) using :meth:`Page._cleanContents()`.
 Please consult its description for implications.

       .. note::